1. Home

 Bullet-Point Summary:

-• Climate alarmists (and the IPCC) say we need to limit global warming to 1.5°C above pre-industrial times to avoid disastrous consequences, but data show we have already reached such temperatures.
+• Climate alarmists and the Intergovernmental Panel on Climate Change (IPCC) say we need to limit global warming to 1.5°C above pre-industrial times to avoid disastrous consequences, but data show we have already reached such temperatures.

 • European temperature data show temperatures began rising about the year 1890.
 (Note that this was before the large modern rise in CO2 emissions.)

-• As shown in this Climate at a Glance series, as well as by the U.N.
-Intergovernmental Panel on Climate Change, catastrophic predictions of extreme climate change have not come true.
+• As shown in this Climate at a Glance series, as well as by the IPCC, catastrophic predictions of extreme climate change have not come true.

 Short Summary: